 The surname Juniper was first found in Cornwall, where they held a family seat from ancient times.

 Early History of the Juniper family

-Another 116 words (8 lines of text) are included under the topic Early Juniper History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Juniper research.
+Another 55 words (4 lines of text) are included under the topic Early Juniper History in all our PDF Extended History products and printed products wherever possible.

 Juniper Spelling Variations

 Cornish surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The official court languages, which were Latin and French, were also influential on the spelling of a surname.
 Since the spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England, which accelerated and accentuated the alterations to the spelling of various surnames.
 Lastly, spelling variations often resulted from the linguistic differences between the people of Cornwall and the rest of England.
 The Cornish spoke a unique Brythonic Celtic language which was first recorded in written documents during the 10th century.
 However, they became increasingly Anglicized, and Cornish became extinct as a spoken language in 1777, although it has been revived by Cornish patriots in the modern era.
 The name has been spelled Jenifer, Jennifer, Jenefer, Genever, Genhaver and others.

 Early Notables of the Juniper family (pre 1700)